 The nations of saved peoples of the earth will be required to come up to Jerusalem and be blessed by the Father in Christ in the saints.

-And it shall come to pass, that every one that is left of all the nations which came against Jerusalem shall even go up from year to year to worship the King, the Lord of hosts, and to keep the feast of tabernacles [by receiving the Presence of God in Christ in the saints].
+And it shall come to pass that everyone who is left of all the nations which came against Jerusalem shall go up from year to year to worship the King, the LORD of hosts, and to keep the Feast of Tabernacles.
 (Zechariah 14:16)

 The “tree” is one.
 Israel is one.
 There is one salvation, one Body of Christ, one Spirit of God, one Kingdom of God.

 The Old Testament describes the events leading up to the coming of the Head of the Body of Christ.
 The New Testament describes the creation of the Body of Christ.

 As soon as the Body of Christ has been made perfect in the Head the Lord God of Heaven will descend in His Glory to the city of Jerusalem.
 The armies of Antichrist will occupy Jerusalem, but the Lord will return with His army and slay the wicked nations.

 For I will gather all the nations to battle against Jerusalem; the city shall be taken, the houses rifled, and the women ravished.
 Half of the city shall go into captivity, but the remnant of the people shall not be cut off from the city.

 Then the LORD will go forth and fight against those nations [the Battle of Armageddon], as He fights in the day of battle.
 (Zechariah 14:2,3)